amirmahdimajedi/vue-elm-components/README.md

 This package makes it easy to turn Elm code into Vue.js components.

-Companies that use [Elm](http://elm-lang.org/) in production usually start small.
+Companies that use Elm in production usually start small.
 Read more about how to use Elm at work [here](http://elm-lang.org/blog/how-to-use-elm-at-work).

-## Current stage of development <prototype>
+## Development Status <prototype>

+- **Immediate Goals**
-### Immediate goal: Add demos for Elm 0.18 and 0.19
+  - Add demos for Elm 0.18 and 0.19
+  - Add automated tests
+- **Coming Soon**
+  - Interact with Elm ports using Vue.js props and events

 ## Usage